 Organic traffic is superb because it is completely free.
 The costs are upfront, as you spend time and money getting your SEO campaign working.
 Once you are at the top of the search results, you get a constant stream of free, highly valuable traffic.

 The return on investment is phenomenal from a long-term perspective.
-Even if you hire an SEO company in San Diego to manage the campaign for you, the cost is still significantly less than PPC for the same traffic output.
+Even if you hire an SEO company in Denver to manage the campaign for you, the cost is still significantly less than PPC for the same traffic output.

 Some industries also have incredibly competitive keywords with very high costs-per-click.
 A business with a smaller budget may find it difficult to gain a meaningful amount of paid traffic here, but have a decent chance of ranking organically with some work.